- Adrenal Cancer

 You have stage IV colon cancer.
 In this case, chemotherapy may be used either by itself or along with surgery in selected cases.

 You have stage II or III rectal cancer.
+Chemotherapy is typically given along with radiation before surgery and then again after surgery.

 You have stage IV rectal cancer.
 In this case, chemotherapy may be used either by itself or along with surgery and/or radiation therapy in selected cases.